-During the license period, the Corporation is permitted to use the furniture, electronic, and computer equipment in the licensed space; therefore, the Corporation's Statement of Financial Position has no capitalized fixed assets.
+During the license period, the Corporation is permitted to use the furniture, electronic, and computer equipment in the licensed space.
 The use of some of this equipment is subject to an additional monthly charge.

 The Corporation has not accounted for this licensed space expense using the straight-line method because the difference between the amortized and paid amounts would be immaterial.